codeforamerica/sqs-entity-resolution/README.md

 docker compose run tools /bin/bash
 ```

-The `tools` container should be configured with the necessary environment
+The `tools` container needs to be given the necessary environment
 variables to interact with the SQS and S3 services in LocalStack, as well as the
-Senzing SDK.
+Senzing SDK (this is done for you already inside `docker-compose.yaml`).

 You can use the `awslocal` command to interact with the SQS and S3 services.
 For
 example, to send a message to the SQS queue: